 There are other medications as well, including blood pressure meds that can be affected by changes in your diet.
 If you are on a medication, don’t start a low-carb diet without letting your doctor know about your intentions.

 When it comes to low-carb dieting, age doesn’t matter.
 Perhaps because I myself am in my fifties, a large portion of my audience is 50 years of age or older.
 Low-carb diets work for weight loss regardless of age.

 As an added bonus, issues like energy and mood improve and joint pain diminishes, so we can learn new tricks or at least a new way of eating as we age.

 Thanks so much for reading!
 I hope this was beneficial.
-If you’d like a guide to get started on a low-carb diet, I encourage you to learn more about my program.
 I will see you in the next post.
 Till then, have a great week!

 Dr. Becky Gillaspy, DC graduated Summa Cum Laude with research honors from Palmer College of Chiropractic in 1991.